 Off Your Game: Most Common Sports Injuries

-The beginning of the school year brings the beginning of fall sports.
-Your child might be getting ready for football, gearing up for volleyball, or preparing for basketball.
+Is your child getting ready for football, gearing up for volleyball, or preparing for basketball?
 If your child plays sports, the chance of injury increases.
-Be prepared for bumps and bruises along the way and have an emergency center in mind just in case.
+Be prepared for bumps and bruises along the way and have an emergency room in mind just in case.
 These are the top sports injuries seen in the emergency room and steps to take if your child gets hurt.

 Sprains and Strains